 Raleigh and Edith Burchfield gave a lifetime of service to the Seventh-day Adventist Church.
-Both were teachers, and for several years Elder Burchfield worked in various treasury departments for the church.
-In retirement, he worked unceasingly for Southwestern, including service as Alumni Association president and as a guiding force behind the book "Lest We Forget."
-Edith Burchfield died in 1994; Raleigh died in 1998.
+Both were teachers, and for several years, Elder Burchfield worked in various treasury departments for the Church.
+In retirement he worked unceasingly for Southwestern, including service as Alumni Association President and as a guiding force behind the book, "Lest We Forget."
+Edith Burchfield died in 1994, and Raleigh died in 1998.

 The Burchfields had a special interest in the history of the school.
 A member of the class of 1925, Raleigh Burchfield moved to Keene in 1918 when a flu epidemic forced his family to leave California.
-He says without hesitation that the most important thing he got from his education in Keene was his lovely wife.
+Without hesitation he said that the most important thing he got from his education in Keene was his lovely wife.